 5.1 How long does canned tuna last once opened?

-Once opened, canned tuna can typically be stored in the refrigerator for up to 3-4 days if kept in an airtight container.
+Once opened, it’s good in the fridge for 3–4 days in an airtight container.

 5.2 Can I substitute fresh tuna for canned tuna in recipes?